Gobioclinus gobio: Anatomy and morphology

-Generally, individuals of Gobioclinus gobio are 2.8 to 4.0 cm.
-The maximum length of a male palehead blenny is 6.5 cm.
+Generally, individuals of Gobioclinus gobio are 2.8 to 4.0cm.
+The maximum length of a male palehead blenny is 6.5cm.
 Gobioclinus gobio has an anatomy common in Labrosomids, with a small, elongated body.
 The blenny has cycloid (meaning smooth to the touch) scales on the posterior body.
 Scales in the series 40-69 are in a lateral line, which aids in movement.
 Some posterior scales in the series don't have sensory tubes.
 On the posteroventral surface are the gill membranes, which occur continuously.
 The stomach cavity has a lining that is white and dotted with dark spots.

 Gobioclinus gobio has a broad, grey-brown head and a rounded snout.
 Its mouth is large and protruding, exposing the back of the upper jawbone.
 There are more than 2 pores on the tip of its chin.
 On either side of the head are two or more heavily branched cirri, which are tentacle-like structures lacking features of a traditional tentacle.
 The cirri are directly anterior to the origin of the dorsal fin.
 There may also be flaps in front of the nostrils, eyes, and nape of the fish.
 The palehead blenny lacks an opercular ocellus, which is a colored spot on the head resembling an eye.
 This feature is common of shorefishes in the greater Caribbean area, so this is one of the markers that Gobioclinus gobio is a non-endemic species.